basho/basho_docs/source/languages/en/riak/community/lectures/developing.md

 _If you have a Slide Deck to add, please fork the [Riak Docs Repo on GitHub](https://github.com/basho/basho_docs) and do so._

-* [[riak-js: Javascript Turtles All the Way Down|http://www.slideshare.net/seancribbs/riakjs-javascript-turtles-all-the-way-down]] --- riak-js is an awesome client driver for the Riak distributed datastore.
+* [riak-js: Javascript Turtles All the Way Down](http://www.slideshare.net/seancribbs/riakjs-javascript-turtles-all-the-way-down) --- riak-js is an awesome client driver for the Riak distributed datastore.
-* [[Building Distributed Systems With Riak and Riak Core|http://www.slideshare.net/argv0/riak-coredevnation]] --- My talk from DevNationSF 2010
+* [Building Distributed Systems With Riak and Riak Core](http://www.slideshare.net/argv0/riak-coredevnation) --- My talk from DevNationSF 2010
-* [[Configure a Riak Cluster|http://www.slideshare.net/mbbx6spp/link-walking-with-riak]] - Describe how to create, manage and traverse links in Riak KV.
+* [Configure a Riak Cluster](http://www.slideshare.net/mbbx6spp/link-walking-with-riak) --- Describe how to create, manage and traverse links in Riak KV.
-* [[Link Walking with Riak|http://www.slideshare.net/seancribbs/riakjs-javascript-turtles-all-the-way-down]] --- riak-js is an awesome client driver for the Riak distributed datastore.
+* [Link Walking with Riak](http://www.slideshare.net/seancribbs/riakjs-javascript-turtles-all-the-way-down) --- riak-js is an awesome client driver for the Riak distributed datastore.
-* [[Riak with node.js|http://www.slideshare.net/seancribbs/riak-with-nodejs]] --- Learn how to use Riak with node.js applications.
+* [Riak with NodeJS](http://www.slideshare.net/seancribbs/riak-with-nodejs) --- Learn how to use Riak with NodeJS applications.